 These exceptional people possess a range of intellectual, social and emotional gifts in fields such as mathematics, the arts, music and spirituality.
-Through their particular abilities, they were often conferonted with extra emotional challenges, such as over-anxious and pushy parents, teacher put-downs, social trip-wires, boredom and bullying in school and conflicting life chouces.
-Their stories illustrate how seemingly innocuous events could have devastating life-long consequences, and confront the reader with thought-provoking questions such as: Does having a brilliant mind help when you are ethnically different or suffering serious depression?
+Through their particular abilities, they were often confronted with extra emotional challenges, such as over-anxious and pushy parents, teacher put-downs, social trip-wires, boredom and bullying in school and conflicting life choices.
+Their stories illustrate how seemingly innocuous events could have devastating life-long consequences, and confront the reader with intriguing questions such as: Does having a brilliant mind help when you are ethnically different or suffering serious depression?
 How does a world-class pianist cope when repetitive strain injury strikes, or a young financier when he hits his first million?
 What is the emotional impact of grade-skipping?

-Joan Freeman’s insights into the twists and turns of these lives are captivating and deeply moving.
+Joan Freeman’s insights into the twists and turns of these lives are fascinating and deeply moving.
 She shows us that while fate has a part to play, so does a personal outlook which can see and grab a fleeting chance, overcome great odds, and put in the necessary hard work to lift childhood prodigy to greatness.
 Readers will identify with many of the intriguing aspects of these people’s lives, and perhaps learn something about themselves too.

 Support the Gifted!
 Foundation by purchasing this book